Staffbase/github-action-issue-id-collection/README.md

 ## How to release

-Just edit the DRAFT release in the GitHub UI and publish it with a new git tag.
+Just edit the DRAFT release on the [Releases page](https://github.com/Staffbase/github-action-issue-id-collection/releases)  and publish it with a new git tag.

 ## Contributing